Bedrock-OSS/bedrock-wiki/docs/entities/TheBedrockDialogueDesigner.md

 ![](Media/Export.png)

-For more information on how to inport a dialogue into the game, check out [this page](https://learn.microsoft.com/en-us/minecraft/creator/documents/npcdialogue?view=minecraft-bedrock-stable).
+For more information on how to use dialogue files in-game, click [this link](https://wiki.bedrock.dev/entities/npc-dialogue).

+This page was based on the MS learn page [Create NPC Dialogues with DialogueDesigner](https://learn.microsoft.com/en-us/minecraft/creator/documents/npcdialoguedesigner?view=minecraft-bedrock-stable)